HamzaFarooq3333/Python_Tutorial/README.md

 <br>
 1-Becareful when using nested if ,else ,elif statements because in pyhton you can get error on extra spaces
 <br>
-2-Extra spaces can cause your program to go into another if,else condition instead of the desired one
+2-Extra spaces can cause your program to go into another if,else condition instead of the desired one.